Setting Realistic Expectations During the Holidays

-The Christmas holiday is just a few weeks away!
-This can be a particularly challenging time for our families.
+The holidays or other special occasions can be a particularly challenging time for families.
 Being proactive and setting realistic expectations for you and your child are the keys to creating an enjoyable holiday.

 Here are some specific suggestions that might be helpful: